Economic history of Japan: Factors of growth

 High productivity growth played a key role in post-war economic growth.
 The highly skilled and educated labor force, extraordinary savings rates and accompanying levels of investment, and the low growth of Japan's labor force were major factors in the high rate of productivity growth.

 The nation also benefited from economies of scale.
 Although medium-sized and small enterprises generated much of the nation's employment, large facilities were the most productive.
 Many industrial enterprises consolidated to form larger, more efficient units.
 Before World War II, large holding companies formed wealth groups, or zaibatsu, which dominated most industry.
 The zaibatsu were dissolved after the war, but keiretsu—large, modern industrial enterprise groupings—emerged.
 The coordination of activities within these groupings and the integration of smaller subcontractors into the groups enhanced industrial efficiency.

 Japanese corporations developed strategies that contributed to their immense growth.
 Growth-oriented corporations that took chances competed successfully.
 Product diversification became an essential ingredient of the growth patterns of many keiretsu.
 Japanese companies added plant and human capacity ahead of demand.
-Seeking market share rather than quick profit was another powerful strategy.

 Finally, circumstances beyond Japan's direct control contributed to its success.
 International conflicts tended to stimulate the Japanese economy until the devastation at the end of World War II.
 The Russo-Japanese War (1904–05), World War I (1914–1918), the Korean War (1950–1953), and the Second Indochina War (1954–1975) brought economic booms to Japan.
 In addition, benign treatment from the United States after World War II facilitated the nation's reconstruction and growth.